ajgilbert/EFT2Obs/README.md

 source ./.venv/bin/activate
 pip install lhereader
 ```
-Once this step has finished and lhereader is installed (it is possible that a few warnings or errors appear, but if the package got installed it's okay) change the file that can be found in the new environment: `.venv/lib/python[your_version]/site-packages/lhereader/__init__.py` by the file found in `EFT2Obs/scripts/lhereader/__init__.py`.
+Once this step has finished and lhereader is installed (it is possible that a few warnings or errors appear, but if the package got installed it's okay) and change the file that can be found in the new environment: `.venv/lib/python[your_version]/site-packages/lhereader/__init__.py` by the file found in `EFT2Obs/scripts/lhereader/__init__.py`.

 Further packages might need to be installed like: